Bring Your Own Device (BYOD)

 DIGITAL CITIZENSHIP

 Nayland College believes in a Digital Citizenship model for supporting safe and responsible use of the internet in teaching and learning.
-An important part of this is that we are able to show others what that responsible use looks like while we are using technology in our learning.
+An important part of this is that we are able to show others what responsible use looks like while we are using technology in our learning.

 We think a good digital citizen is someone who;